CSTS: Competition within Europe

-At about the same time as FKA and ESA announced their plans for the CSTS spacecraft, the German space agency, DLR, together with EADS Astrium announced their support for the ATV evolution proposal.
+At about the same time as the FKA and the ESA announced their plans for the CSTS spacecraft, the German space agency, DLR, together with EADS Astrium announced their support for the ATV evolution proposal.
 This proposal envisioned the development of a modified ATV with a reentry capsule that would be return cargo from the ISS by 2013 and in a second phase a crewed vehicle based on this modified ATV by 2017.
 Those dates were later revised to 2015 and 2020 respectively.
-This proposal was presented to ESA's governing body at its meeting in November 2008 and received funding for an initial development phase of a cargo return vehicle that may be ready by 2017.
+This proposal was presented to the ESA's governing body at its meeting in November 2008 and received funding for an initial development phase of a cargo return vehicle that may be ready by 2017.
 The ATV Evolution concept may have contributed to the end of the CSTS project.
-However, the head of the ESA denies that the ATV evolution plan is an alternative and talks are still ongoing as to whether or not to continue funding the ACTS plan.
+However, before the decision to shut down the CSTS project was made, the head of the ESA denied that the proposed evolution version of the ATV was an alternative to the CSTS, and that there were ongoing talks as to whether to continue funding the CSTS project.

 Later developments

-In 2009, Russia had decided to keep the general design of the CSTS spacecraft for their new crewed spacecraft, which eventually developed into the PPTS project.
-In the meantime, the European Space Agency took on a solo project modeling the ACTS after the ATV craft that carries supplies to the International Space Station.
+In 2009, the FKA had decided to keep the general design of the CSTS spacecraft for its new crewed spacecraft, which eventually developed into the Prospective Piloted Transport System (PPTS) project.
 At the start of the new decade, Russian plans for the development of the PPTS became gradually postponed.
+The PPTS eventually was developed into the Orel spacecraft.

-In January 2013, NASA announced that ESA would build the service module for the Orion test flight Artemis 1, which is a major step in international cooperation in deep space exploration.
-Subsequently, ESA signed an agreement with NASA that saw it shift part of its ATV development focus towards the development of a service module for the Orion spacecraft.
-This module is derived from the existing service module of the ATV resupply spacecraft.
+In January 2013, NASA announced that the ESA would build the service module for the Orion test flight Artemis 1, which was a major step in international cooperation in deep space exploration.
+Subsequently, the ESA signed an agreement with NASA that saw it shift part of its ATV development focus towards the development of a service module for the Orion spacecraft.
+This module was derived from the existing service module of the ATV resupply spacecraft.